English vs. Spanish Pronunciation: Differences from A to Z

-This letter is not part of the Spanish alphabet but it appears in foreign words that have been incorporated into the language, such as whiskey and wasabi.
+This letter is not part of the Spanish alphabet but it appears in words of foreign origin that are now part of the language, such as whiskey and wasabi.
 It is pronounced just like English W.

-It can be found in common loanwords such as web (web), waterpolo (waterpolo) and whiplash (whiplash).
+We can find it in common loanwords such as web (web), waterpolo (waterpolo) and whiplash (whiplash).

 X, as in xilófono (xylophone)